rich-nguyen/bamboo-workshop/README.md

 bamboo-workshop
 ===============

-A collection for rendering polygonal meshes into real physical structures
+A collection of tools for rendering polygonal meshes into real physical structures